 A creditor, or group of creditors, could also try to sequestrate you (make you bankrupt).
 They may be more likely to do this if you have valuable property or other assets that you own which would be sold in bankruptcy to raise money to pay your creditors.

-You must owe the creditor, or group of creditors, at least £3,000 for them to be able to make you bankrupt.
 They must also show that you are ‘apparently insolvent’.
 This is a legal term meaning that you are viewed as being unable to pay your debts as they fall due.
 The main circumstances in which you will be apparently insolvent are as follows.